rails/rails/guides/source/working_with_javascript.md

 We call this 'unobtrusive' JavaScript because we're no longer mixing our JavaScript into our HTML.
-We've properly separated our concerns, making future change easy.
+We've properly separated our concerns, making future changes easier.
 We can easily add behavior to any link by adding the data attribute.
 We can run all of our JavaScript through a minimizer and concatenator.
 We can serve our entire JavaScript bundle on every page, which means that it'll get downloaded on the first page load and then be cached on